Applications for on campus accommodation

 I have entered my results into the online application.
 Do I still need to include a written copy?
 What results should I include?

 The residences ask for written copies of your results because they are usually more extensive, sometimes with comments from your teacher, and offer an official record of your achievements.
-An application without written references attached will still be accepted, processed and considered but not providing them may be detrimental to the success of your application.
+An application without written references attached will still be accepted, processed and considered but not provide them may be detrimental to the success of your application.

 What if I am offered my second preference College/Hall but would rather have my first preference?

 Whilst the Colleges and Halls do their best to accommodate all applicants, there is no guarantee of receiving an offer from the College or Hall of your first preference due to limited availability and the number of students who apply to live on campus.